sgl-project/sglang/README.md

 Learn more about the argument format [here](docs/sampling_params.md).

 ### OpenAI Compatible API
-In addition, the server supports an experimental OpenAI-compatible API.
+In addition, the server supports OpenAI-compatible APIs.

 ```python
 import openai